jecksolovyev/com.docstudio.api.client/README.md

-## Howto if you want to create client from the scratch
+## How to create a client from scratch
 1. Copy swagger json from https://api.docsudio.com/swagger-ui/index.html
 2. Generate code at https://editor.swagger.io/
 3. Change version to 1.8